shensq04/EKLAVYA/README.md

 EKLAVYA is designed by Zheng Leong Chua, Shiqi Shen, Prateek Saxena, Zhenkai Liang.

 ## Dataset
-The dataset available from this page is the collection of function type signatures, which include function banaries, arguments counts and types.
-It is a good dataset for people who want to try learning techniques or heuristive methods in binary analysis while spending less effort on collecting and preprocessing.
+The dataset available from this page is the collection of function type signatures, which includes function banaries, number of arguments and types.
+It is a good dataset for people who want to try learning techniques or heuristic approaches in binary analysis while spending less effort on collecting and preprocessing.

  The dataset consists of three parts, which is described below: